The Elizabeth Watts shipped hundreds of barrels of petroleum from Philadelphia to London during the Civil War.

 As demand for oil-refined kerosene for lamps grew, oilfield discoveries created early boom towns like one at Pithole.
 Moving the resource from oilfields also brought the beginning of the petroleum industry’s transportation infrastructure.

 “Doubt and distrust that preceded Drake’s successful venture suddenly fled before the common conviction that an oil well was the ‘open sesame’ to wealth,” reported Harpers New Monthly Magazine.
-Soon after his historic discovery near Titusville, Drake bought up all the 40-gallon whiskey barrels he could find to transport his oil on barges down the Allegheny River to Pittsburgh refineries.
+After his historic discovery near Titusville, Drake bought up all the 40-gallon whiskey barrels he could find to transport his oil on barges down the Allegheny River to Pittsburgh refineries.

 In January 1860, oil sold for $20 a barrel and brought jubilant investors huge profits, including Drake’s investors at the Seneca Oil Company of New Haven, Connecticut.
-By May of 1861, more than 130 producing wells were crammed into the area, yielding 1,288 barrels of oil a day.
+By May 1861, more than 130 producing wells were crammed into the area, yielding 1,288 barrels of oil a day.